hessian2_centered(

 f : Callable[[tuple[float, float]], float]

-Function to be diferentiated.
+Function to be differentiated.

 x : tuple[float, float]